Pelvic Floor Disorder Specialist

 When will I be able to get out of bed after surgery?

 Dr. Stone recommends that you get out of bed as soon as possible.
 Getting up helps you recover quicker, helps prevent blood clots, and gets you back to your normal activities more quickly.
+Most of the time you will be able to get out of bed within hours after surgery.

 How soon after surgery can I have food?

 Dr. Stone recommends that you listen to your body and let your appetite be your guide.
 That means you can eat as soon as you’d like but don’t force yourself to eat.
+Most of the time you will be able to eat food within hours after surgery.

 Will I need to use a catheter after surgery?